 “Fellow CW major from UIUC seeking insight into comic book industry”

 - The salutation: “Dear Ms. Lastname” or “Dear Firstname“?
 There’s no one-size-fits-all approach.
 Professionals in some fields (academia, law, health care) value formality–so it makes sense to look up the proper title (Prof., Dr., Mr., Ms., Capt., Rev., etc.) and use it.
 In other lines of work (entertainment, tech, media), that kind of formal salutation just establishes that you don’t really understand the field.
-More formality is appropriate if you’re writing to an upper-level manager you only know of from your research; it might seem odd if you’re trying to establish a connection with someone just a few years older than you whom you met at a family wedding last year.
+More formality is appropriate if you’re writing to an upper-level manager you’ve never met; it might seem odd if you’re trying to establish a connection with someone just a few years older than you whom chatted with at a family wedding last year.
 Don’t drive yourself crazy over the issue though: err on the side of formality if you’re in doubt.

 - The connection: How do you know about this person?
 Is there some reason they should recognize you and read on?
 The more precise you can be in establishing a context for the relationship you want to build, the better.